Central Mamuju Regency: Administration

+(b) Most of the population is in the west, near the coast, chiefly in the desa of Karossa (with 7,764 people in 2024) and Tasokko (with 5,366 people in 2024).

 Climate

 Central Mamuju regency has a tropical rainforest climate (Af) with heavy rainfall year-round.
 The following climate data is for the town of Tobadak, the seat of the regency.